CodeChain-io/codechain-explorer/README.md

 ### Dependency

-- Get CodeChain-indexer ready for indexing block data
+- Get CodeChain-indexer ready for indexing block data and running the API server

 ### Running for development